 New Years Ideas: Purge & Plan

-For me, this short time between Christmas and New Years is all about planning for a fresh new year, and at the same time saying goodbye to 2012.
+This short time between Christmas and New Years is all about planning for a fresh new year, and at the same time saying goodbye to the old.
 Get on the purge and plan train and join me on the endorphin rush I derive from this experience.
 Doing just one purge and plan task can make the process of greeting the New Year into a positive experience instead of wistful nostalgia – and really, who needs that?

 Why it’s important: Physically taking control of your surroundings is one small thing that we DO have control over, and this makes our reptilian brains very, very happy.
 You’ll thank me later.